PurpleAsterDuchess/CalculatorTechnicalExercise/README.md

 This program is written in python.
 It allows basic arithmatic of both decimal and whole numbers.
 It also allows conversion between different units.

+Instructions to download and run:
+1. Install python3
+2. Clone repo to local drive

 ==============================
 b.
 List the requirements you have managed to implement.
 ==============================